topranks/mib2SnmpCol/README.md

 1. Download required MIB files to /usr/share/mibs/$some_subfolder

-2. Add a line to /etc/snmp/snmp.conf as follows to tell it to search this subfolder for MIB files:
+2. Add a line to /etc/snmp/snmp.conf as follows, to tell the system to include this path when looking for MIBs:

         mibdirs +/usr/share/mibs/$some_subfolder